 Activities and Campus Setting

 Approximately thirty high school students will be selected for admission to our twenty-fifth annual summer program, which runs on weekdays from Monday July 2 to Friday July 27, 2018, including July 4.
-Students will participate in instructional sessions, field trips, technology-based activities (including a Robotics Challenge), and workshops on careers in the mathematical sciences.
+Students will participate in instructional sessions, field trips, and workshops on careers in the mathematical sciences.
 Informal evening and recreational programs will also be provided.

 Click here to see a sample schedule and program notes.